 The Californian electric car pioneer claims to have investigated every incident “and in every case where we had the vehicle’s data, we confirmed that the car operated as designed”.
-It is a bit mystifying then, where the complaints come from, and in the case that they were gathered by a short-seller, how the Tesla owners were convinced to make the complaints.

-In their statement, Tesla said “We are transparent with NHTSA, and routinely review customer complaints of unintended acceleration with them.”
+In their statement, Tesla said, “We are transparent with NHTSA, and routinely review customer complaints of unintended acceleration with them.”
 What remains to be seen is what the NHTSA makes of it all.

 – ADVERTISEMENT –